pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

   node's answer in the consensus algorithm.

-- When consensus is reached, the transaction is committed to the blockchain. **[BLOCKCHAIN]**
+- When consensus is reached, the transaction is committed to the blockchain. **[BLOCKCHAIN]** As a result, all nodes must receive new transactions.
+The authorized nodes store the artifact locally and provide it in the p2p network.

 - When a build is started, the Build Service finds a corresponding build pipeline suitable to run the build. **[BUILD_SERVICE]**